benmvp/benmvp.com/talks.md

 > React just exploded in popularity.
 But it's only a UI library, not a full-fledged framework like Angular, Ember or _[insert latest JS framework]_.
 We need to create our own "framework" by picking from the plethora of libraries in the React solar system.
 But which ones should we choose?
 Or better yet, which ones do we actually need?
 Do we need a Flux implementation?
 What about handling ES6+, bundling and routing?
 How does it all come together?!1?!
 >
 > Let's walk through the tools and helper libraries that surround React.
 You'll get the most out of the session with familiarity with React and its concepts, but you don't need to be an expert.
 By the end of the session, you'll have a solid understanding of the ecosystem, know which libraries you should prioritize learning first, and confidently build your own React-based stack.

+### A new style of TDD with React and Redux

+> We all agree that having automated tests is good for our projects, but we tend to skimp out on them.
+Who has time, on tight deadlines, to spend even more time writing tests when we've already verified the app works as expected in the browser?
+Now test-driven development (TDD) aimed to solve this issue by getting us to write the tests before the feature code.
+But in practice, it can be more trouble than it's worth when we build complex UI applications or simply don't yet know how we'll build the app.
+>
+> So let's learn about a new style of TDD, "test during development," where we verify user interactions by writing tests rather than manually in the browser.
+The result?
+Way more tests!
+And React's architecture separates the component hierarchy from the DOM, making it possible to quickly test the user interactions of our components without needing a browser at all.
+We'll learn some dos and don'ts for writing unit tests for React components and Redux state, as well as tips and tricks for those gnarly complicated cases.
+No longer will the tests "come later" (i.e. never).

 ### React + ES.next = ♥